pouchdb-community/pouchdb-load/README.md

 #### Notes on idempotency

 The `load()` operation is *idempotent*, meaning that you can run it over and over again, and it won't create duplicate documents in the target database.

-However, this is inefficient to run every time your user loads your app.
+However, it's inefficient to run the `load()` every time the user starts your app.
 So if you'd like, you can use "local documents" to remember whether or not this database has already been loaded:

 ```js
 db.get('_local/initial_load_complete').catch(function (err) {